 My research interests include organizational trust repair, management in the creative industries, workplace learning, and change management.
-I employ a range of qualitative methodologies including ethnomethodology, symbolic-interactionism and discourse analysis.
+I employ a range of qualitative methodologies including discourse analysis and organizational ethnography.
 Currently I am working on an ethnographic study of socialisation into elite professions in which I draw on the theory of Georg Simmel, particularly professional differentiation and secrecy in organizations.
 My other current research project explores organizational trust repair from a process/context perspective and involves an analysis of rebuilding trust after repeated competency and integrity transgressions.

 I currently work as a lecturer in organizational behaviour/HRM in Adam Smith Business School, University of Glasgow.
 With my background in linguistics, literature and cultural studies I started my career as a tutor in British culture in the University of Łódź, and a tutor in Slavonic culture at the University of Glasgow.
 My interest in social-cultural theory and research into representations of working-class culture brought me closer to the area organizational sociology, which consequently led to a move to Caledonian Business School where I worked in the Departments of People Management and Cultural Business.
 In 2010 I moved to my current post at the University of Glasgow where I teach in the area of organizational behaviour and human resource management, and act as a Convenor of the MSc in Management Professional Pathway programme and a Convenor of the Business School Ethics Committee.

 Dr Sabina Siebert is interested in supervising PhD researchers in the area of organizational trust, the workplace learning, change management, trade union studies and management in the creative and cultural industries.

 Thesis title: Organizational Trust Repair: A multi-stakeholder perspective